awslabs/mxnet-lambda/docs/Overview.md

 MXNet Lambda has two major functions and four major components.
 Three major functions are **Consuming Model Archive on AWS Lambda and  Running Inference with Apache MXNet (incubating) on AWS Lambda.** These two major functions are supported by four major components: Model Archive Support Framework, Base Code for Running Inference on AWS Lambda, SAM Templates Support, and Utilities.

 Model Archive support is a framework that supports consuming Model Archive formatted machine learning models on AWS Lambda.
 Base Code for Running Inference on AWS Lambda is a base package with decent modularization that runs a sample Lambda enabled inference task.
-SAM Templates Support is AWS Serverless Application Model descriptive code to significantly simplify the process of construct, maintain, test, deploy, and update a Lambda enabled inference package.
+SAM Templates is AWS Serverless Application Model descriptive support to significantly simplify the process of construct, maintain, test, deploy, and update a Lambda enabled inference package.
 Utilities provides scripts that help process Model Archives.

 ## References